 Evening Lights on Pontocho

 It’s no wonder people flock to Pontocho at night.
-It is alive even as darkness falls and the sun sleeps.
-Nooks and crannies of this beautiful street beckon the photographer’s attention and exploration.
+It’s alive even as darkness falls and the sun sleeps.
+Nooks and crannies of this beautiful street beckon a photographer’s attention and exploration.

 Visiting Japan?
 Also check out: